 Diverse engineering services for an energy-efficient skyscraper

-In addition to being exceptionally efficient and visually striking, the building aimed to be a positive addition to a thriving mixed-use neighbourhood.
-For the designers, this meant ensuring that nearby outdoor spaces were safe and welcoming – with good air quality and a comfortable wind environment for pedestrians, cyclists and people stopping to enjoy the area.
+In addition to being exceptionally efficient and visually striking, the building aimed to be a positive addition to a thriving mixed-use neighborhood.
+For the designers, this meant ensuring that nearby outdoor spaces were safe and welcoming – with good air quality and a comfortable wind environment for pedestrians, cyclists, and people stopping to enjoy the area.
 As with any development, controlling costs by optimizing the building’s design was also important.
 This objective presented a particular challenge at the building’s upper reaches, where a sail-like panel extending into the sky would face heavy wind loading.

 Gioia 22’s enclosure is vital not only to its appearance but also to its energy performance.
 Its facade includes more than 6,000 m² of photovoltaic panels, which help to reduce its energy consumption from the grid by up to 75% compared to comparable towers.
 Through wind tunnel testing and modeling, we were able to support the refinement of the cladding design – demonstrating that the team could use design specifications less conservative than the code requirements, with no compromise on safety.
 We could also isolate “hot spots” such as corners where wind loads would be higher than average, supporting targeted design adaptations in those locations.

 Our team studied the pedestrian-level wind environment around the building, performing detailed analysis of air flows at street level and near entrances.
 A related study focused on exhausts from Gioia 22 and from nearby buildings; the goal of this work was to ensure excellent air quality in the area.
-Beyond promoting comfort and safety for occupants and neighbours, our work around the building’s exterior supported the project’s sustainability objectives since cycle paths, pedestrian routes and other inviting public spaces were central to the designers’ goal of promoting green mobility in the district.
+Beyond promoting comfort and safety for occupants and neighbors, our work around the building’s exterior supported the project’s sustainability objectives since cycle paths, pedestrian routes, and other inviting public spaces were central to the designers’ goal of promoting green mobility in the district.

 In addition to advancing the team’s sustainability and aesthetic aims, our work delivered substantial cost savings by optimizing the aerodynamic form and orientation of the structure.
 This was especially valuable when it came to the structural design of the building’s crown, where we were able to guide significant improvements in efficiency.